kernpunkt/hush/README.md

 Please keep in mind that users with higher privileges than you might still be able to access the secrets.

-## Encrypting secrets

-Both `push` and `pull` can receive an optional `--password` flag.
-If the flag is present, you will be prompted to provide a password, which is then used to encrypt your `.env` file before uploading it to AWS SecretsManager.

-Hush! uses a salted `aes-256-cbc` algorithm for encrypting.

 ## Tests

 ### Unit tests